apaladiychuk/cognix/docs/flows.md

 Chunker processes data from various sources, creating embeddings and storing them in the vector database.

 ## URL Chunker
-guid “chunking_session”
+Becaus ein golang is pretty time consuming creating a crawler able to analyze the content of a This specific chunker has two guid “chunking_session”